 The Ravens don't plan to activate linebacker Ray Lewis by Saturday's 4 p.m. league-mandated deadline, sources tell ESPN's Sal Paolantonio.

 That means Lewis won't be eligible to play against the Broncos on Sunday in a battle of two division leaders.
-This also means the Ravens are really hurting at linebacker in a game that could have major playoff implications.
+It also means the Ravens are really hurting at linebacker in a game that could have major playoff implications.

 The Ravens' other starting linebacker, Jameel McClain is out with a neck injury.
 The linebacker who replaced Lewis this season, Dannell Ellerbe, is questionable with an ankle injury.
 And outside linebacker Terrell Suggs is a game-time decision with a torn biceps.